-Before implementing an ERP software solution, Sophie Allport, a home and lifestyle brand selling online and in-store, were trying to manage their orders manually.
+Before implementing an ERP solution, Sophie Allport, a home and lifestyle brand selling online and in-store, were trying to manage their orders manually.
 To achieve, and manage, the growth they knew they were capable of, the business made the decision to invest in a solution.

 Khaos Control provided Sophie Allport the ability to automate the most labour-intensive areas of their operation, from their order processing and sales operations down to the day-to-day running of the business.
 Utilising the automation of daily reports across different their different selling channels enabled the business to measure the success of all their overall retail strategy.
 In turn, this allowed Sophie Allport to make strategic decisions around budgeting and future product releases.

 We’ve put together a quick guide that runs through all the practical ways an ERP software solution can be implemented into a business.
 That includes seeing how your inventory, returns and accounts would like in a real system.Download our quick guide to ERP Software

 Historically, ERP was founded from a need to control the manufacturing sector.
 Software engineers created what was then MRP (Material Requirements Planning), to monitor inventory levels and provide updates on the status of orders.
 Within a few decades, demand grew, and so did the capabilities of ERP solutions.
 More manufacturing processes were added, as well as other back-office functions like HR, accounting, and customer management.